Are you interested in collecting vintage U.S. flags? I share some tips on traits and qualities to look for when buying an old flag.

 Vintage U.S. Flags on Etsy

 I realize that many of you are not within driving distance of Ballston Spa, NY where Stone Soup Antiques is located.
 So, with that in mind, I did a round up of some vintage U.S. flags that I found on Etsy.
 If you are anything like me, you probably like these flags for the feeling they impart.
-So, rather than finding the rarest and most expensive vintage or antique flags – I focused on those flags that I thought you would like and that were reasonably priced.
-I do receive a small commission on any purchase you make from the images below so thank you for supporting this little business of mine.
+Rather than finding the rarest and most expensive vintage or antique flags – I focused on those flags that I thought you would like and that were reasonably priced.